RyanColl/COMP-3330-week5/README.md

 #### GET
 GET is similar to its word; it gets a requested resource.
 The server returns the list of users with a get request.
 The server will also give you the user if you use a GET request on this url: http://localhost:3000/api/users/placetheidhere .

-### Command Scripts
+## Command Scripts
 1. "start": "node Server.js"
 2. "rebuild": "npm i && npm start"

 The "start" script is what i use to run my server.
 It simply executes node on "Server.js".
 The "rebuild" script is perfect for individuals without the node modules folder in their project.
 Just type "npm run rebuild", and all the dependencies will be downloaded, and the server started.

-### Mongoose
+## Mongoose

 MongoDB and Mongoose go hand in hand to create models for your database entries.
 This gives you fast and easy queries while preserving safety in the form of data manipulation.
 When we create these models we must imagine the shape of our documents and model them out.
 For example, each user has a first_name, a last_name, a profession, and a hasDegree variable which is boolean, indicating whether the user has a degree or not.
-We use the following code to model a user
+We use the following code to model a user:

 #### userModel.js
 <pre><code>const mongoose = require("mongoose");